|

 far between.
 Although I was pretty

-good at book learning, things other people
+good at book learning, practical things like

 fell by the wayside.